syncfusion-content/winui-docs/winui/Polar-Chart/Axis-Header.md

 ---
 layout: post
 title:  Axis title in WinUI Polar Chart control | Syncfusion
-description: Learn here all about the chart axis header of Syncfusion WinUI Polar Chart (SfPolarChart) control and its customization in polar chart.
+description: Learn here all about the chart axis title of Syncfusion WinUI Polar Chart (SfPolarChart) control and its customization.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Chart axis title WinUI Polar Chart (SfPolarChart)
+# Chart axis header in WinUI Polar Chart (SfPolarChart)

-`Header` property of chart axis is used to define and customize the chart axis title.
+The [Header]() property is used to define the title for the chart axis.
 It accepts any `UIElement` as content for the chart axis header.

-The following code example demonstrates the defining header in primary and secondary axis.

 {% tabs %}